Anton Christoforidis: Early life

 Christoforidis was born in Mersin, Ottoman Empire, but lived his first years in Smyrna.
-In 1922 he came to Athens, Greece as a refugee with his mother and his two sisters.
+In 1922, he came to Athens, Greece as a refugee with his mother and his two sisters.
 His father and seven other relatives were killed in Asia Minor.
 His mother died two years after the family came to Athens.
 He had a very poor childhood, and was working in a hotel when he realized that he was a very strong boy and didn't mind fighting.
 He started boxing lessons and soon became the Athens champion, although he was only 16 years old.
 Then he decided to go to Paris where he grew up very soon in the boxing arenas.

-He was a very competent boxer who possessed good skills and got the most out of his ability.
-Since he did not possess heavy hands, having only recorded thirteen knockouts in seventy-six fights (fifty-three wins), he relied on ring savvy and work-rate.
+Since Christoforidis did not possess heavy hands, having only recorded thirteen knockouts in seventy-six fights (fifty-three wins), he relied on ring savvy and work-rate in his boxing endeavors.

 Christoforidis and Joey Maxim were sparring partners.